At some stage in a manager's career their leadership skills will come into focus.

 Step 5 – Maintain professionalism

 Remember, it’s not about being popular, it’s about getting results.
 Understand how to transition work friendships into working relationships.
-“Realize that your previous personal relationships with co-workers will need to be moved to a different level because you’re no longer a peer – you are now the person who assigns work, analyses productivity and provides performance appraisals,” says Forbes.
+“Realize that your previous personal relationships with co-workers will need to be moved to a different level because you’re no longer a peer – you are now the person who assigns work, analyzes productivity and provides performance appraisals,” says Forbes.

 Friendships within the workplace could lead to preference, and criticism from others who believe that they are getting prioritized or treated differently when they should be treated equally.
 To avoid such issues, ensure that there is no employee favoritism.